Armel Bella-Kotchap

-Armel Bella-Kotchap (born 11 December 2001) is a professional footballer who plays as a centre-back for club Hellas Verona, on loan from club Southampton.
+Armel Bella-Kotchap (born 11 December 2001) is a professional footballer who plays as a centre-back for club Venezia.
 Born in France, he played for the Germany national team.

 Club career

 VfL Bochum

 In July 2018, Bella-Kotchap joined VfL Bochum professional team 2018–19 summer training camp.
 In March 2019, Bella-Kotchap signed his first professional contract with VfL Bochum.
 He made his professional debut for Bochum in the 2.
 Bundesliga on 28 April 2019, starting in the away match against Erzgebirge Aue.

 Southampton

 On 21 June 2022, Bella-Kotchap joined Southampton on a four-year deal, for a fee estimated at 10 million euros.
 Having established himself as a regular starter at centre-back, Bella-Kotchap dislocated his shoulder in a collision during the 1–1 draw with West Ham United on 16 October.
 As a result, he was expected to be out of action for several weeks.
 He returned from injury on 6 November in a 4–1 home defeat against Newcastle United.
 On 4 January 2023, Bella-Kotchap tweaked his knee during the first half of a 1–0 home defeat against Nottingham Forest and was expected to be injured for a matter of weeks.
 Bella-Kotchap dislocated his shoulder again during a 3–3 draw with Tottenham Hotspur on 18 March 2023.